Mercury13/unicodia/README.md

 ## Language
 **Common.** No war jargon.
 Describe 2022 war as neutral as possible.

 **English.** International: truck > lorry, petrol > gas.
 Prefer British form if both are good.
-Punctuation inside quotes is British/international: it’s inside quotes if it’s a part of “phrase being quoted”.
+Punctuation around quotes is British/international: it’s inside quotes if it’s a part of “phrase being quoted”.

 **Russian.** Ё is mandatory.
 No grammatical concessions to Ukrainian.